DoomPatrol/travel-memories/README.rst

 Getting Up and Running Locally
 =============

-Clone this repo by either running `git clone https://github.com/DoomPatrol/travel-memories.git` or downloading as a zip file in the upper right
+1. Clone this repo by either running ``git clone https://github.com/DoomPatrol/travel-memories.git`` or downloading as a zip file in the upper right
-Create a virtual environment with your preferred package (I prefer [virtualenv](https://virtualenv.pypa.io/en/stable/)) Run `pip install -r requirements/local.txt` to install all of the dependencies Next you will need to create your database.
+2. Create a virtual environment with your preferred package.
+I personally prefer virtualenv (https://virtualenv.pypa.io/en/stable/)
+3. Run ``pip install -r requirements/local.txt`` to install all of the dependencies
+4. Next you will need to create your database.
 This projects uses Postgres, so you will need to install that first if you don't already have it.
-Once you know Postgres is installed run `createdb travel_memories`.
+Once you know Postgres is installed run ``createdb travel_memories``.
-Your database likely needs credentials, which you should now add to the `DATABASES` setting in config/settings/base.py Next Run `python manage.py migrate` to run all of the model migrations Finally, run `python manage.py runserver` and your local host should be up and running
+5. Your database likely needs credentials, which you should now add to the ``DATABASES`` setting in config/settings/base.py
+6. Next Run ``python manage.py migrate`` to run all of the model migrations
+7. Finally, run ``python manage.py runserver`` and your local host should be up and running

 Notes
 =====